Skip to Content

 If you are not an early riser, you are not going to like this.

-Alternatively you can skip breakfast and sleep a bit longer.
-Just don’t!
+Alternatively, you can skip breakfast and sleep a bit longer.
+But don’t!
 You will need breakfast.

 That’s very important – they might lay you off for being late.
 There are two strict rules: